jly017tech/Azure_DeployVM/README.md

 <hr>
 <p>

-In my lab, I created a Windows 11 Cloud virutal machine on the Azur on my computer.
-I have took screenshots for each steps how I create a virtual machine during free trial.
+In the Testlab, I was learning how to create a virtual machine with Microsoft Azure.
+While I was folloinwg the instructions step by step, I took my time to understand every details and know to get famililar with Cloud fundamental.
+I took screenshots and I put them below where you read my notes for each steps.

 </p>